vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > There is *one lawgiver*, who is able to save and to destroy: who art thou that judgest another?
 {% ct 'James 4:12' %}

 There is only one Lawgiver—God; however, as we have seen, there is a second entity claiming to be a lawgiver.
-Jesus warned, "And fear not them which kill the body, but are not able to kill the soul: but rather fear him [God] which is able to destroy both soul and body in hell" {% rf 'Matthew 10:28' %}.
+Jesus warned, “And fear not them which kill the body, but are not able to kill the soul: but rather fear him [God] which is able to destroy both soul and body in hell” {% rf 'Matthew 10:28' %}.
 One can kill the body, but the Other has power to raise it from the dead {% rf '1 Thessalonians 4:16; 1 Corinthians 15:52' %}.
 Whom would you rather obey?

 ## What role will the law play in the last days?